dravalico/LLMGIpy/README.md

 # LLMGIy

-Large Language Model Genetic Improvement (LLMGIy) is a software that allows you to evaluate the Python code generation of some LLMs (for now Alpaca) and (in the future) test the improvements or deteriorations of the code after applying Genetic Improvement.
+Large Language Model Genetic Improvement (LLMGIy) is a software that allows you to evaluate the Python code generation of some LLMs (for now Alpaca) and (in the future) test the improvements of the code after applying Genetic Improvement.